pborenstein/tcoder/examples/randompic/README.md

 $ modal run --quiet main  --prompt randompic.md
 ```

-The user prompt, the description of what we want, is
+The main prompt, the description of what we want, is
 pretty specific, giving Tepiton Coder a lot of hints.

 <pre style="background-color: rgb(248, 248, 248); height: 66px;"><code class="text"><span class="user_prompt">